Antiques in a window (David Gluns photo)

 New Westminster, British Columbia

-Located on the banks of the river in New Westminster, the Fraser River Discovery Centre connects individuals to BC's largest water system, the Fraser River.
-Together families will discover interesting facts about the Mighty Fraser through fun, hands-on, interactive exhibits, programs and events.
+As the Voice of the Fraser, the Fraser River Discovery Centre connects individuals to BC's largest water system, the Fraser River.
+Together families will discover interesting facts about the Mighty Fraser through fun, hands-on, interactive exhibits, programs & events.
 No matter the age, there is something for everyone.
-So come, play, explore and discover!
+So come, play, explore & discover!